-The lengthy post focused on three different types of protective masks: N95 masks, surgical masks, and cloth masks.
+The lengthy posts focused on three different types of protective masks: N95 masks, surgical masks, and cloth masks.
 We tackle assertions about each one below.

-According to this post your unfiltered, potentially infectious breath could harm others if you are breathing through an N95 respirator.
+According to the posts your unfiltered, potentially infectious breath could harm others if you are breathing through an N95 respirator.

 N95 masks: are designed for CONTAMINATED environments.
 That means when you exhale through N95 the design is that you are exhaling into contamination.
 The exhale from N95 masks are vented to breath straight out without filtration.
 They don’t filter the air on the way out.
 They don’t need to.

 Conclusion: if you’re in Stewart’s and the guy with Covid has N95 mask his covid breath is unfiltered being exhaled into Stewart’s (because it was designed for already contaminated environments, it’s not filtering your air on the way out)